LICENSED, INSURED & BONDED

 Substantial rebates available:

-• NJ Clean Energy: $1,000-2,500 for heat pumps
+• NJ Clean Energy: Rebates for qualifying heat pumps

-• Federal tax credit: 30% of costs (up to $2,000)
+• Federal tax credit: 30% of costs for qualifying installations

-Savings: 40-50% ($696-870/year) vs. old heating system
+Savings: 40-50% vs. old heating system

-Bonus: Dramatically lower cooling costs in summer
+Bonus: Dramatically lower cooling costs in summer.
+Call for a free estimate.

 15. Solar Panels (Long-Term Investment)